okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/integrateenrollotpsummary.md

 </div>

 The following step-by-step instructions detail how to integrate the OTP flow for email enrollment.
-Even though this is an enrollment example, integrating OTP for the email challenge is nearly identical.
+Even though this is an enrollment example, the OTP integration portion is nearly identical for the email challenge.

 <div class="common-image-format">